 10 Ways to Get Free (or Almost Free) Airline Tickets

 I love to travel.
 It sounds cliche, but it's true.
 At one point, I had been out of the country every summer for six years, including a six-month stay in Europe that included the ubiquitous backpack.
-(See also: How to Save $1000 on Your Next Backpacking Trip)
+(See also: The Cheapest Way to Fly to Europe)

 Now that I have a family, traveling is a lot more expensive, and airfare is a huge chunk of that.
 I haven't given up on future trips, though, because there are so many ways to get free tickets these days.
 Below are some of the ideas that have worked for me or for people I know.

 (Wise Bread Pick: Earn 20,000 miles (worth $200) when you sign-up for the Barclay Arrival World Mastercard.
 Click here for details.)

 1. Volunteer to Get Bumped

 If you've flown at all, you probably know this drill.
 A flight gets overbooked, and so the gate agent asks for people to give up their seats in exchange for some sort of incentive.
 Often, that incentive is a voucher for a free or discounted ticket in the future.
 When you volunteer, they will usually book you through on another flight, so you still have a guaranteed way to get wherever you're going.

 2. Rack Up the Miles

 Join an airline frequent flyer program, and begin collecting miles towards a free ticket.
 It really is as easy as that.
 And most airlines are fairly good about helping you redeem your miles, as long as you follow their rules and plan your travel well in advance.
 You can maximize miles earned by choosing the longest route when you do fly, and you can often earn additional miles by making purchases through the rewards program website, etc. (See also: 5 Best Sign-up Bonuses for Airline Miles Credit Cards)